18 Healthy Habits To Start Today

 Sleep is so essential for workout recovery but also for many other factors including your immunity, ability to concentrate and mental health.
 Some nights you’ll have a better sleep than others, but here are some sleep habits you can implement to improve the quality and amount of sleep you get each night.

 Set an alarm to prepare for bed

-It’s easy to get caught up finishing off tasks or watching a Netflix series and before you know it, it’s hours past the time you intended to get to bed.
+It’s easy to get caught up finishing off tasks or binge-watching a new series and before you know it, it’s hours past the time you intended to get to bed.

 Include exercise in your day